brabster/tw-site-mkdocs/docs/posts/2024-06-04-disambiguating-transactions-in-change-data-capture/index.md

 ### Importance of Primary Key

-If a transaction for two different orders happened to commit at the exact same time, or a transaction updated multiple rows, I'd only get one row out, which means I'd filter out some orders updates completely!
+If a transaction for two different orders happened to commit at the exact same time, or a transaction updated multiple rows, I'd only get one row out, which means I'd filter out some order updates completely!

-Partitioning by the primary key for the table (`order_id` in this case) as well as `transaction_commit_timestamp` mitigates that risk, now I'd need two transactions for the same order committing at the exact same time to have a problem - the kind of edgecase that's unlikely enough that we can probably accept the risk and not try to handle it.
+Partitioning by the primary key for the table (`order_id` in this case) as well as `transaction_commit_timestamp` mitigates that risk, now I'd need two transactions for the same order committing at the exact same time to have a problem - the kind of edge case that's unlikely enough that we can probably accept the risk and not try to handle it.

 ### Implementing Disambiguation